cmizony/climbing-memo/README.md

 To run a production server use `npm start` and to run the unit tests use `grunt test` Before contributing please read the [guidelines](https://github.com/10alab/Siurana/blob/develop/CONTRIBUTION.md)

+To generate the documentation run `grunt jsdoc` and browse `dist/doc/index.html`

 Technologies
 -----